 Glaze:

-While the buns are baking, prepare the glaze by heating the apricot jam and water in a small saucepan over low heat until melted and smooth.
+Prepare the glaze by heating the apricot jam and water in a small saucepan over low heat until melted and smooth.

 Once the buns are done baking, remove them from the oven and brush the tops with the warm glaze.

-Bonus idea: Wrap up a few in a basket and deliver to neighbours or friends – it’s a sweet way to share the love
+Bonus idea: Wrap up a few in a basket and deliver to neighbours or friends – it’s a sweet way to share the love.